ajnart/Passport/README.md

 * A "new item" button on the bottom to add new items
 * Save the data to a file so it stays on reboot.

+Thank you for reading.

+If you are passing by and want to add suggestions you could open an issue :happy:

+also you could visit my website: [ajnart.xyz](https://ajnart.xyz)